tsrira/Complaint_Routing_Telegram_Chatbot/README.md

 **Bot:** "Yes, you can cancel your DMart Ready order after payment, but only before order processing starts.
 You can do this via the app or website.
 Refunds usually take 5–7 working days."

+And a quick demo with Telegram is here --> [DMart Complain Routing and FAQ - Demo](https://youtu.be/x25LfEAKcjM)

 ### 5️⃣ Activate Bot
 - Start both workflows in n8n
 - Chat via [DMartSupport_bot](https://web.telegram.org/k/#@DMartSupport_bot)